nnienaber2/conduct/hipaa-baa.md

 Upon termination of this [Agreement](Terminology.md#agreement) for any reason, [Era of Health](Terminology.md#era-of-health) shall destroy all [Your Organization](Terminology.md#covered-entity) Information not necessary for [Era of Health](Terminology.md#era-of-health) to continue its proper management and administration or to carry out its legal responsibilities.
 If destroying the [Your Organizations](Terminology.md#covered-entity) Information is not possible, [Era of Health](Terminology.md#era-of-health) will provide [Your Organization](Terminology.md#covered-entity) notification of this and the reason for such.
 [Era of Health](Terminology.md#era-of-health) Inc will remain bound by the provisions of this [Agreement](Terminology.md#agreement) even after termination, until such time as all Information has been returned or is destroyed.

 ### 4. Survival
-The obligations of Business Associate under this Section 5 shall survive the termination of this [Agreement](Terminology.md#agreement) and remain in force as long as Business Associate stores or maintains PHI in any form or format.
+The obligations of [Business Associate](Terminology.md#business-associate) under this Section 5 shall survive the termination of this [Agreement](Terminology.md#agreement) and remain in force as long as [Business Associate](Terminology.md#business-associate) stores or maintains [Protected Health Information (PHI)](Terminology.md#protected-health-information-phi) in any form or format.

 ## E. General Provisions